homomorfism/GeoDataProcessor/README.md

 ## Description

-Fast library that crops large satellite images files to small tiles for passing it to model.
+This library aims to help ML engineers to work with large satellite images.
+GeoDataProcessorv is fast python library that crops large satellite images files to small tiles for passing it to model.
 Library takes as an input directory with geo images and labels (as it shown in example of usage), makes clipping on input data and saves clipped tiles to `saving_folder/images` and `saving_folder/labels` respectively.

 ## Example of usage